-- Second, there’s a 30-day money-back guarantee.
-Even if you do get charged by mistake, you’ll easily be able to cancel the service and get 100% of your money back anytime you want.
+It might seem a bit scary to pay for 3 years of service, but fret not, you’ll easily be able to cancel the service and get 100% of your money back anytime you want.
 Some people do just this when they only need a VPN for a limited time, like traveling to a censorship-heavy country for work or vacation.

 Why does NordVPN need my card information?

 - First, this is a way to make sure you don’t keep signing up for a NordVPN free trial.
 They charge your card when you sign up to make sure that the same person doesn’t use the same card to keep using the service for free in perpetuity.